Skip to main content

 (i) Capture consent, update code snippets

-At this point, please contact our Customer Support Team who will add your University to a list in the application code (and then deploy it), after which point the feature will take effect.
+At this point, please contact our Customer Support Team who will add your University to a list in the relevant application code (and then deploy it) - after which point the feature will take effect.

-This will ensure that students who do consent to marketing or/and analytics cookies can then be tracked inside of the Unibuddy chat platform, contributing to the insights that you’re able to access from your dashboard.
+This will ensure that students who do consent to marketing or/and analytics cookies can then be tracked inside of the Unibuddy Chat platform, contributing to the Insights that you’re able to access from your University Dashboard.

 (ii) Pass consent to Unibuddy